stride3d/stride-docs/en/manual/platforms/uwp/index.md

 # UWP

-Windows 10 introduces the Universal Windows Platform (UWP), which provides a common app platform available on every device that runs Windows 10.
+Universal Windows Platform (UWP) provides a common app platform available on every device that runs Windows.
 For more information about UWP, see [Intro to the Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) on the MSDN documentation.

+> [!WARNING]
+> **UWP is no longer developed**.
+We recommend building the game for [Windows](../windows/index.md) instead.

 ## In this section